gvphubli/udacity-az-devops/deploy-web-server/README.md

 To support this need and minimize future work, we will use Packer to create a server image, and Terraform to create a template for deploying a scalable cluster of servers—with a load balancer to manage the incoming traffic.
 We’ll also need to adhere to security practices and ensure that our infrastructure is secure.

+Source: Below image is from the Udacity course, but labels were added by the author of this repo.
 ![Project overview](images/project-overview.png)

 ## Main steps